 How and why we started the project

-Ardgowan Hospice had the vision of palliative care reaching beyond the hospice and committed to adopting community development which would address the public health approach to palliative care.
-The Hospice has provided initial funding to get the programme off the ground (funding the three year secondment of a member of staff) and sits on the Compassionate Inverclyde Programme Board.
+Ardgowan Hospice had the vision of palliative care reaching beyond the hospice and is committed to adopting community development which would address the public health approach to palliative care.
+The hospice has provided initial funding to get the programme off the ground, funding the three year secondment of a member of staff, and sits on the Compassionate Inverclyde Programme Board.

 Challenges we have faced